hashicorp/terraform-provider-aws/website/docs/r/workspaces_connection_alias.html.markdown

 ## Attribute Reference

-In addition to all arguments above, the following attributes are exported:
+This resource exports the following attributes in addition to the arguments above:

 * `id` - The identifier of the connection alias.
 * `owner_account_id` - The identifier of the Amazon Web Services account that owns the connection alias.